-The vast majority of 401(k) plan participants embrace investing in equities-whether through equity funds, balanced funds (including target date funds), or company stock.
-According to research conducted by ICI and the Employee Benefit Research Institute (EBRI), 94 percent of 401(k) participants held at least some equities in their 401(k) accounts at year-end 2020 (Figure 8.8).
-Younger 401(k) plan participants were more likely to have high concentrations in equities in their accounts compared with older participants.
-At year-end 2020, more than three-quarters of 401(k) plan participants in their twenties or thirties had more than 80 percent of their account balances invested in equities, compared with less than one-fifth of those in their sixties.
+The vast majority of 401(k) plan participants embrace investing in equities-whether through equity funds, balanced funds\ (including target date funds), or company stock.
+According to research conducted by ICI and the Employee Benefit Research Institute (EBRI), 97 percent of 401(k) participants held at least some equities in their 401(k) accounts at year-end 2022 (Figure 8.8).